 The area is the second most populated in the city, and the most densely populated in the state.
 The uptown vibe of this urban residential neighborhood strikes you as soon as you make your first step in Lakeview, Chicago.
 The residents here are 4/5 white, the strongest ethnic communities are Asian and Hispanic.
 While Lakeview might be not the most racially diverse neighborhood in Chicago, it is surely liberal: LGBT pride parade is held every June in Boystown.

 Living in Lakeview, you won’t miss Wrigley Field and the Chicago Cubs – baseball fans flood the area during home games (careful, parking might be tough).
 For culture, look into the Belmont Theater District: it can occupy you for quite some time, offering a new independent venue every day for a whole month.
 Live music venues, dance events, and comedy shows are the neighborhood’s specialty.
 And there’s also Lincoln Park that goes hand in hand with picnics, boat trips, and sports from golf to tennis.

 Houses for rent in Lake View, Illinois, come at slightly higher prices as the neighborhood grows more popular each year.
 White-collar upper-class Americans prefer their homes are hidden in the dinettes of this fashionable neighborhood.
-Take your chance today: finding apartments for rent in Lake View has never been so tempting.
+Take your chance today: finding houses for rent in Lake View has never been so tempting.

 Uptown, Lincoln Park, and North Center communities will be your immediate neighborhoods: a long pleasant walk or a short ride will take you to any of the places of interest they have, from historic building to unique cuisine and music.
 When looking through available options, get houses with deck for rent with consideration of your specific preferences: Lake View, Chicago, is a big neighborhood.
 Shopping, Lincoln Park, or view on Belmont Harbor – that’s a hard choice to make.